Every Boy’s Book of Sport 1951

-A heart-warming tale of the English bringing some measure of civilisation to these far-from-sketchily-characterised savages, and indeed no one can doubt that if there is anything likely to calm tension between any neighbouring communities anywhere in the world, it is a football rivalry.
+A heart-warming tale of the English bringing a measure of civilisation to some far-from-sketchily-characterised savages.
+And indeed no one can doubt that if there is anything likely to calm tensions between neighbouring communities anywhere in the world, it is football rivalry.
 Apart from the odd scuffle between Honduras and El Salvador.
 And the break-up of Yugoslavia.

-The upbeat, and entirely uncynical tone of the volume (aside from that perhaps ever so slightly dated approach to racial politics) – dare we say? – makes the world of early 1950s sport seem slightly more fun than the breathless glitz of the Twenty20 code.
+Aside from the unsettling racial attitudes, the upbeat, and entirely uncynical tone of the volume makes the world of early 1950s sport seem – dare I say it? – slightly more fun than the breathless glitz of the Twenty20 code.

-Even if one is slightly disappointed to have missed the deadline for the ‘Prize Competition’, where correctly guessing the team the MCC will pick to play the (very much undusky) South Africans in the first cricket test of 1951, and explaining why (in not more than 200 words), could put you in line to win a Young Sportsmen’s Outfit of a bat, football boots, a football and a pair of boxing gloves.
+Assuming you can overcome your disappointment at missing the deadline for the ‘Prize Competition’.
+Correctly guessing the team the MCC picked to play the (very undusky) South Africans in the first cricket test of 1951, and explaining why (in not more than 200 words), would have put you in line to win a Young Sportsmen’s Outfit of a bat, football boots, a football and a pair of boxing gloves.
 Plus ‘FORTY consolation prizes of ONE GUINEA for runners-up.’

 * The area where cricket batsman practice is known as the nets, folks.